BitcoinDesign/Guide/guide/payments/privacy.md

    caption = "CoinJoin transactions attempt to make payments more private by mixing inputs from many senders and outputs to many receivers."
 %}

-[CoinJoins]({{ "/guide/glossary/#coinjoin" | relative_url }}) is an advanced technique where multiple participants collaborate on a transaction to break the "common input ownership" heuristic[^3], which assumes that all inputs in a transaction likely belong to the same owner.
+A [CoinJoin]({{ "/guide/glossary/#coinjoin" | relative_url }}) is an advanced technique where multiple participants collaborate on a transaction to break the "common input ownership" heuristic[^3], which assumes that all inputs in a transaction likely belong to the same owner.
 In a CoinJoin transaction all the outputs tend to be of the same amount.
 This makes it harder to define which input paid which output, somewhat breaking the absolute traceability of bitcoin transactions.
 As with any other anonymity network, a large and diverse group of participants will be more effective in disassociating the connections.
 CoinJoin transactions are not yet widely supported by Bitcoin applications.

 Users still have to be mindful of how the UTXOs they received from the CoinJoin are spent.
 For instance, spending them together in a single transaction would unravel the anonymity gains from participating in the CoinJoin.

 </div>

-### Use multiple wallets or applications

-A simple way to avoid data points from being connected is for users to set up and use multiple wallets or accounts for different purposes.
-For example, if a user wants to set up a page to collect tips on their website, they can set up a dedicated wallet.
-Anyone analyzing the activity around the wallet would only see incoming tips and none of the other activity that happens in other wallets the user controls.
-Users just need to be careful with cross-wallet transfers, as those can allow observers to connect the activity again.

 ### Design with privacy in mind